nouraAlqassem/landing-page-project/README.md

 ## Features

-- Dynamically generated navigation menu based on page sections.
+- Dynamically Generated Navigation Menu: The navigation menu is created dynamically based on the sections present on the page.
-- Smooth scrolling to sections upon clicking navigation items.
+- Smooth Scrolling: Smooth transition to sections upon clicking navigation items.
-- Highlighting of the active section and corresponding navigation item during scrolling.
+- Enhanced Active State Highlighting:
+  - Active sections are highlighted with a distinct background color and border.
+  - Corresponding navigation items are clearly highlighted with a bold font and a distinct background color.
-- A "Scroll to Top" button that appears when scrolling down.
+- Scroll to Top" Button: A button appears when scrolling down, allowing users to quickly navigate to the top of the page.
-- Auto-hiding navigation bar when the user stops scrolling.
+- Auto-Hiding Navigation Bar: The navigation bar hides automatically when the user stops scrolling, improving visual clarity.
-- Fully responsive design for all devices.
+- Fully Responsive Design: Ensures compatibility and usability across desktops, tablets, and mobile phones.

 ---